sufi-webverse/batch_file-scripts/README.md

 4.color: Helps select the color of background and font.
 For help , go to cmd of windows and type -   help color .

-5.set /p <variable name>: declare and initialize variable
+5.set /p variable name : Declare and initialize variable

-6.%<variable name>%>: Calls variable value
+6.%variable name%>: Calls variable value

 7.::#############: type :: and then whatever further will be comment not compiled